derberg/Documenting-Event-Driven-Architectures---Workshop-Script/scripts/theory.md

 ## Event Driven Architecture (EDA)

 Q: Why do you do event-driven API, is REST API not enough?

-A: Because I want to know what is happening in real-time without asking for an update constantly.
+A1: Because I want to know what is happening in real-time without asking for an update constantly.

 OR

-When you send a message, and definitely do not expect a response.
+A2: When you send a message, and definitely do not expect a response.

 ![](https://media.giphy.com/media/l0MYz9Sk06eO8mrXW/giphy.gif)

-> there are many other patterns: https://www.enterpriseintegrationpatterns.com/patterns/messaging/
+> there are many other patterns: [Messaging Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/)

 ## EDA is pretty old